 The following sections apply to the rehabilitation, reconstruction, and new construction of single-family dwellings.
-The standards are performance standards--for example, specifying that units must be habitable and in functional condition with maximum life expectancy.
-These minimum standards apply to all rehabilitation of single-family housing funded through HCDD BIFHP.
+The standards are performance standards, for example, specifying units must be habitable and in functional condition with maximum life expectancy.
+These minimum standards apply to all construction of single-family housing funded through HCDD.